ulysses-salinas/github-finder/README.md

-# Gihub-Finder React Application
+# Gihub Finder React Application

 ## Overview

 React Application exercise implementing class base components and stateless functional components.
-After achieving the desired functionality of the application the code will then be refactored into all functional components using hooks such as useState and useEffect.
-Finally the code will be refactored once again implementing app-level state using the Context API, the useReducer hook and the useContent hook.
+After achieving the desired functionality of the application, the code will is refactored into all-functional components using hooks such as useState and useEffect.
+Finally, the code will be refactored once again implementing app-level state using the Context API, the useReducer hook and the useContent hook.

 ### Technologies in Use